workshopdemos/teambuild/README.md

 The command run will prompt for a password.
 The instructor will share the password during the session.

 Sharing couple of examples:
+Example 1:
+If you are assigned User 03, then the command will be:

+./exportz --environment DEV --system DOGGOS --subsystem CUST003 --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust003 --dataset-hlq 'CUST003.BLDZ.DOGGOS' --ssh-port 2022

+Example 2:
-Example 1: If you are assinged User 21, then the command will be:
+If you are assigned User 21, then the command will be:

 ./exportz --environment DEV --system DOGGOS --subsystem CUST021 --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust021 --dataset-hlq 'CUST021.BLDZ.DOGGOS' --ssh-port 2022

-Example 2: If you are assinged User 03, then the command will be:

-./exportz --environment DEV --system DOGGOS --subsystem CUST003 --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust003 --dataset-hlq 'CUST003.BLDZ.DOGGOS' --ssh-port 2022

 Sharing couple of reference screenshots: